www.SalvatoreAiello.org

 Set to Schubert's moving Notturno in E-Flat Major for Piano, Violin and Violincello.
 First published in 1845 after Schubert death,

-this work is seldom performed but nevertheless is full of the fluent beauty which is the hallmark of Schubert's style.
+performed but nevertheless is full of the fluent beauty which is the hallmark of Schubert's style.

 Notturno is of course the Italian term for nocturne, but during the eighteenth century was used with the same meaning as serenade.